Charles Schwab vs TradeZero (2025)

 Day Trading

-Level II Quotes: Available at both firms.
+Level II Quotes: Offered at both.

-Maker-Taker Fees: TradeZero has them.
+Maker-Taker Fees: TradeZero uses this structure.

 Winner: TradeZero